Benowa State High School: Arts

+The school is included within the Gold Coast Branch of the "Modern Language Teachers Association of Queensland".

+Students

-Year Level Coordinators
+Year levels

-In 2023, Year Level Coordinators were re-introduced.
+In 2015, Queensland secondary schools started catering for Year 7 to align Queensland with the other states, as part of the official implementation of Anna Bligh's state-wide "Flying Start" program.
+2014 was the last year Benowa State High School catered only for Year 8 to Year 12.
+Since 2015, the year levels currently offered at this school are Year 7 to Year 12.

+Student enrolments

+In 2023, Benowa State High School was reported to have a maximum student enrolment capacity of 2,456 students.

+The trend in school enrolments (August figures) has been:

+Sports

+Volleyball

+The school's volley ball team is called the "Benowa Redbacks".

-House Structure
+House structure

 Benowa State High School has eight different school houses.
 Students can gain house points for their house during sporting events, as well as showing behaviour that aligns with the school's four core values (respect, compassion, integrity and diligence).
-Between 2018 and 2022, the school operated under a 'vertical' roll mark structure based around the houses, however, in 2023 the school reverted back to a 'horizontal' structure. with the change of system, the 'Heads of House' were renamed 'House Coordinators'.
+Between 2018 and 2022, the school operated under a "vertical" roll mark structure based around the houses, however, in 2023 the school reverted back to a "horizontal" structure.
+With the change of system, the heads of house were renamed "house coordinators".

-The eight houses, named after Australian Pioneers are:
+The eight houses, named after Australian pioneers are:

-Predating 2018, the original 4 homesteads (Carnarvon, Lindemann, Moreton and Girraween) had a system in which siblings were in the same homestead.
+Before 2018, the original 4 homesteads (Carnarvon, Lindemann, Moreton and Girraween) had a system in which siblings were in the same homestead.
 This is no longer the case.

 Notable alumni

+The following are notable alumni of the school: